os-guy-original/Material3-App-List/README.md

 - ⛔ Some indicators might be wrong as I interpreted if they're MD/MY/MDY or not by the screenshots.
 Please report wrong indicators.
 - ⚠️ Some apps might require additional setup in order to achieve MY theming.
-- 🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, Telegram, XDA, Official website of the app and other various sources (I always try to provide GitHub links but some apps are not available on GitHub).
+- 🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, , XDA, Official website of the app and other various sources (I always try to provide GitHub links but some apps are not available on GitHub).
 Please report any broken links.

 ---
 ## 🏛️ Hall Of Fame